-In an ongoing effort to maintain a healthy environment for our children, we follow Ohio Department of Health and Centers for Disease Control and Prevention (CDC) guidelines regard to any pandemic illness.
+In an ongoing effort to maintain a healthy environment for our children, we follow Ohio Department of Health guidelines regard to any pandemic illness.
 This guidance is used in determining if children must be sent home.
 Children with any of the symptoms listed above in the ill child section will be made comfortable on a cot in an area away from other children and monitored closely by staff.
 The parent/guardian will be contacted to pick up the child.
-If we cannot reach the parent/guardian within one hour, the designated emergency contact will be notified to pick up the child.
+If we cannot reach the parent/guardian, the designated emergency contact will be notified to pick up the child.

 As best practices evolve our policy and procedures will evolve and change based on Health Department recommendations.
 If your child is ill please do not send them to school.
 Please contact the local health department and/or your health care provider if your child or anyone in the home is experiencing symptoms of COVID 19.
-If your child has attended school recently, please contact the Health Manager with this information.
-The local Health Department/medical care provider will decide if your child needs to be tested or not.
+If you child has attended school recently please contact the Health Manager with this information.
+The local Health Department/provider will decide if your child needs to be tested or not.
 They will also give you guidance on whether you and your child need to quarantine.
 We will follow guidance from the local Health Department to determine when your child may return back to school.